iafisher/polyglot-server/README.md

 file list may be empty if no files have been uploaded to the server.

 `file <filename> <filelength> <file>`: Response to the `download` request.
 The fields have the same meaning as in the `upload` message.
-This message does not end with a null byte.

 ### The chat server
 The chat server must respond to requests as described in the protocol